 Surface chemistry is integral in this line of work.
 If you work with a material to make a part, or if you are gluing, painting, coating, or molding, you are directly dealing with surface chemistry.
 Surface chemistry defines how easy or difficult it is to manufacture a product, assemble it, the final material properties, performance, and what the finished product will look like.
 It may surprise you to learn how much a final product depends on surfaces.

 When humans interact with materials and surfaces, they are limited to working with the data they can collect with their five senses.
 They cannot see, feel, or smell molecular or atomic interactions on the surface of a material.
 This has led to a lack of focus on surface chemistry in manufacturing, affecting the quality of outgoing products.

 Businesses must develop a sensitivity to surfaces, for example, having careful consideration for handling products, similar to procedures already in place in the semiconductor industry.
 Other manufacturing operations need to integrate the same level of consideration for surface chemistry, which is an important aspect of manufacturing.

 What Is the Importance of Surface Chemistry?

 Manufacturing management is missing out on a significant opportunity to improve their business by actively managing surfaces.
 This starts with an understanding of surface chemistry and will progress into strategies to solve, prevent, and control surface chemistry issues.

-Understanding and managing surface chemistry are essential because it gives manufacturing operations the know-how to handle, store, and effectively process materials.
+Understanding and managing surface chemistry is essential because it gives manufacturing operations the know-how to handle, store, and effectively process materials.
 There are specific tools that exist that allow surfaces to be managed.
 This gives manufacturing management the ability to align incentives across the product life cycle for various KPIs.
 Doing this will result in a number of benefits to a business, including:

 - Faster time to market